noobaa/noobaa.github.io/noobaa-operator-cli.md

-# NooBaa CLI
+# NooBaa Operator CLI

-The `noobaa` command line tool is build from the noobaa-operator repo as the operator and the CLI share a lot of code:
+The `noobaa` command line tool is built from the noobaa-operator repo as the operator and the CLI share a lot of code:

 - [noobaa-operator on github](https://github.com/noobaa/noobaa-operator)
 - [Releases page](https://github.com/noobaa/noobaa-operator/releases)